gXLg/nullcord/docs/04_api.md

 for searching in large amounts of data support a special argument, which will be called `sopt`.
-On how to use it, click the corresponding documentation link to see the usage of search options for that endpoint.
+On how to use it, click the corresponding documentation link and see the usage of query options for that endpoint.
+The search options may be an optional argument for some endpoints.